Dementia Care: Online Training for Family Caregivers

-This training is intended for family caregivers of people with Alzheimer’s disease or other dementia.
+This training is intended for family caregivers of people with Alzheimer’s disease or other dementias.

 Notes for viewing the presentation

 This presentation uses sound.
-Please turn on your computer speakers to hear the content of the presentation.
-On the left side of the presentation is a navigation pane that identifies the topic categories that are covered in the presentation.
+Please turn on your computer speakers to hear the presentation.
+On the left side of the presentation is a navigation pane.
+It lists the topic categories that are covered in the presentation.
 The start time of each topic category is in parentheses next to the topic category title.

-Use the scroll bar at the bottom of the video to quickly move to a different point in the presentation by clicking in the scroll bar area or by clicking and dragging the bright blue progress identifier.
+Use the scroll bar at the bottom of the video to quickly move to a different point in the presentation.
+Just click in the scroll bar area.
+You can also click and drag the bright blue progress identifier.

-Also at the bottom of the screen are navigation controls that allow you to stop, rewind, play, fast-forward, and control the volume of the presentation.
-Hover your cursor over each of the icons, and a pop-up will identify the function of the icon.
+Also at the bottom of the screen are navigation controls.
+These let you stop, rewind, play, fast-forward, and control the volume of the presentation.
+Hover your cursor over each of the icons.
+A pop-up will identify the function of the icon.
 Note that the length of time that the presentation has played will display to the left of the navigation controls.

-A variety of resources is mentioned throughout the training.
-View this list of resources for family caregivers for additional information and assistance.
+Many resources are mentioned throughout the training.
+For more help and information, you can view this list of resources for family caregivers.